skip to Main Content

 Email: jackie[@]imadvocates.org

-Jackie Gonzalez is the Policy Director for Immigrant Defense Advocates (IDA), a policy project focused on the abolition of immigrant detention facilities in California.
+Jackie Gonzalez is the Co-Executive Director for Immigrant Defense Advocates (IDA), a policy project focused on the abolition of immigrant detention facilities in California.
 Combining years of experience working in direct services, Jackie has advocated for cutting edge policy related to immigration detention and legal services.
 As an expert on the issue of immigration detention policy before the California legislature, Jackie has led strategic initiatives designed to shut down detention facilities and secure much needed legal support to under resourced immigrant communities in the state.

 Jackie received her undergraduate degree from Harvard University and her law degree from the University of California, Berkeley School of Law.
 Jackie began her career as a direct legal services attorney representing detained immigrant youth at Legal Services for Children, and working as a Deportation Defense Fellow at Van Der Hout, Brigagliano & Nightingale LLP.